aws/copilot-cli/site/content/docs/manifest/worker-service.en.md

 Optional.
 Specify SQS queue configuration for the topic.
 If specified as `true`, the queue will be created  with default configuration.
 Specify this field as a map for customization of certain attributes for this topic-specific queue.

 <span class="parent-field">subscribe.topics.topic.queue.</span><a id="subscribe-topics-topic-queue-fifo" href="#subscribe-topics-topic-queue-fifo" class="field">`fifo`</a> <span class="type">Boolean or Map</span>
 Optional.
 Specify SQS FIFO queue configuration for the topic.
-If specified as `true`, the FIFO queue will be created with default FIFO configuration.
+If specified as `true`, the FIFO queue will be created with the default FIFO configuration.
 Specify this field as a map for customization of certain attributes for this topic-specific queue.